Convert Watt-second to Gigawatt-hour (Ws to GWh)

 - Select the Watt-second Value: Start by determining the watt-second (Ws) value you want to convert into gigawatt-hour (GWh).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert watt-second to gigawatt-hour, multiply the selected Ws value by 2.777778e-13.
-This factor is essential for accurately converting from a larger unit (Ws) to a much smaller unit (GWh).
+- Multiply by the Conversion Factor: To calculate watt-second to equivalent gigawatt-hour amount, multiply the selected Ws value by 2.777778e-13.

 - Illustration of Multiplication: